Album fact sheet

 Ace of Base's Cruel Summer: An Album Beyond Its Time

-In the realm of pop music, few bands can claim the international fame and influence that Ace of Base possesses.
+In pop music, few bands can claim the international fame and influence that Ace of Base possesses.
 Their 1998 album, Cruel Summer, is a testament to the group's ability to blend genres, experiment with new sounds, and create music that resonates with audiences worldwide.

 The Genesis of Cruel Summer

-The band resisted recording another cover song, but eventually chose Bananarama's "Cruel Summer" at the insistence of their record labels, a decision that was easy for Jonas Berggren.
+The band resisted recording another cover song but eventually chose Bananarama's "Cruel Summer" at the insistence of their record labels, which was easy for Jonas Berggren.